janorris65/HW6/readme.md

 lon +
 "&appid=5082e4062959ff23200dac304c5cf020";

-the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+the date 5 days, an icon representation of weather conditions, the temperature, the wind speed, and the humidity

 ## current